- Levenwick is about 17 miles south of the island's capital, Lerwick.

 From the Levenwick campsite, take a short walk down to the bay where you will find a sandy beach and coastal walk around the headland.
 During the summer watch great skuas fly overhead and arctic terns and gannets fishing in the sea below.

-- The Shetland Islands archipelago comprises around 300 islands, 16 are inhabited with the most northerly being Unst.
+- The Shetland Islands archipelago comprises around 300 islands, 16 of which are inhabited with the most northerly being Unst.

 - Sumburgh Head RSPB Nature Reserve: nesting sea birds and rare migrants.
 You may even be lucky enough to see a whale!
 The historic Stevenson lighthouse buildings have just undergone renovation and now include a visitor centre.

-- Scalloway: Collect the key to The Castle from the new museum in the town.
+- Scalloway Castle: Collect the key to the castle from the new museum in the town.

 - There are various guided walks and wildlife tours throughout the Isles (see link).